Figure 1: Automated multivariate phenotyping of cells by combinatorial RNAi and automated image analysis.

 - Quantitative proteomics and in vivo drug-target mapping.

-- Single-cell and single-molecule data modelling.
+- Single-cell and single-molecule omics.

 - High-throughput multidimensional phenotyping: mapping gene-gene and gene-drug interactions through computational image analysis of cell and tissue microscopy, machine learning and mathematical modelling.